Qoosim/vet-clinic-db/README.md

 ## Set Up

-Setup postgresql on your machine by following the steps from this [site]('https://www.linuxcapable.com/how-to-install-and-configure-postgresql-on-ubuntu-20-04/');
+Setup postgresql on your machine by following the steps from this [site]('https://www.linuxcapable.com/how-to-install-and-configure-postgresql-on-ubuntu-20-04/') or this [site]('https://techviewleo.com/how-to-install-postgresql-database-on-ubuntu/').

 After a successful installation and configuration, you need to create a role(i.e user) and a database to create your tables.